-Public firms' ability to sell their shares without restrictions to the public, who can then easily trade them in an exchange, contrasts with the limitations faced by private firms.
-To sell unregistered shares to investors, private firms need to rely on an exemption from registration.
-Depending on the exemption, firms are limited on the amount of capital they can raise, the number of investors who can buy shares, or the characteristics of these investors.
+The ability of public firms to sell their shares without restrictions to the public as well as investors' ability to then easily trade those shares in an exchange contrasts with the limitations faced by private firms and their investors.
+Indeed, to sell unregistered shares to investors, private firms need to rely on an exemption from registration.
+Depending on the exemption, firms are limited in the amount of capital they can raise, the number of investors who can buy shares, or the characteristics of these investors.

-Two popular exemptions are Rules 506(b) and 506(c) of Regulation D, which allow private firms to raise an unlimited amount of capital from an unlimited number of investors as long as they are accredited-i.e., if they are institutions, individuals or couples with a net worth (not including their primary residence) over \$1 million, or individuals (couples) with income
+Two popular exemptions are Rules 506(b) and 506(c) of Regulation D, which allow private firms to raise an unlimited amount of capital from an unlimited number of investors as long as they are accredited-i.e., if they are institutions, individuals or couples with a net worth (not

-$^{^{7}}$ See NYSE (2021) and Nasdaq (2021).
+7 See NYSE (2021) and Nasdaq (2021).